 Not long after we’d made the decision to move, was when that mother and daughter wandered into our studio in the Murphy Building.
 I was moved by their interest in the work we were doing, but more importantly, I was struck by the delight with which they were exploring and discovering their city.
 Their city.
 Our city.
 We get stuck sometimes, myself included, in the same paths and routines as we traverse Indianapolis.
 If we don’t stick our heads up every once in a while by walking down a different street, biking a new route, or taking the long way home, we miss how the organism is changing.
 We miss the potential for delight.

 So in June or July, when we’re all moved in, we’re going to invite you to explore Indianapolis a little more, and rediscover us at Central State.
 It's a pretty optimistic view.

-Michael Bricker is the Chief Innovator + Founder of PUP and works extensively in both design and film, aiming to raise the caliber and conversation of both industries in Indianapolis.
+Michael Bricker is the Founder of PUP + Director of Public Design and works extensively in both design and film, aiming to raise the caliber and conversation of both industries in Indianapolis.